 It’s important to clean or replace the condenser, coils or filters on some appliances regularly.
 You may need to replace the appliance itself.
 Many times old electrical wiring will have loose connections resulting in increased electrical use and create potential safety hazards.

 Meters are often blamed for a higher bill, but are rarely the cause.
 In fact, if a meter is malfunctioning, it’s more likely to run slow instead of fast.
 Fewer than 2 out of 1,000 meters prove to be defective when tested.

-If a member requests a meter test, Egyptian Electric will come out to test the meter in the presence of the member.
-The member can be charged a $25 fee for a meter test, which is refunded if the meter is found to be defective.
+If a member requests a meter test, Egyptian Electric Cooperative will come out to test the meter in the presence of the member.
+The member CAN be charged a $25 fee for a meter test, which is refunded if the meter is found to be defective.